lowRISC/opentitan/hw/ip/spi_host/doc/_index.md

 In the worst case, such bubbles can also be interpreted as transient underflow conditions in the TX FIFO, and could trigger spurious interrupts.
 The longest delays occur whenever a word is loaded into the TX FIFO with only one byte enabled.

-Zero-byte writes to the {{< regref "DATA" >}} window are not expected.
+When writing to the {{< regref "TXDATA" >}} window, only three types of data are expected: individual bytes, half-words, and full-words.
-Should such transactions ever occur in verification, they will trigger a block level assertion.
+Other types of write transactions (i.e., non-contiguous, zero-byte and three-byte writes) are not supported by most processors.
+Therefore it is assumed that if such transactions do appear, it is likely a sign of a system integrity error, and so these other classes of writes are not supported.

+If such transactions ever occur, they trigger an "Invalid Access" error event, which suspends the processing of future commands until the error has been cleared by setting the {{< regref "ERROR_STATUS.ACCESSINVAL" >}} bit.

 The RX FIFO has no special provisions for packing received data in any unaligned fashion.
-Depending on the ByteOrder parameter, the first byte received is always packed into either the most- or least-significant byte read from the {{< regref "DATA" >}} memory window.
+Depending on the `ByteOrder` parameter, the first byte received is always packed into either the most- or least-significant byte read from the {{< regref "RXDATA" >}} memory window.

 ## Pass-through Mode